rvennam/kube-code-camp/exercise-4/README.md

    ibmcloud cr build -t $MYREGISTRY/$MYNAMESPACE/$MYTALKAPP ./watson-talk
    ```

-6. In watson-deployment.yml, update the image tag with the registry path to the image you created in the following two sections.
+6. In watson-deployment.yml, update the image tag with the registry path to the two images you just created in the following two sections.
+Remember, to update a file click the pencil icon, find the file at `kube-code-camp/exercise-4/watson-deployment.yml`.
+Remember to save once you've edited it.

    ```yml
        spec: